RadicalOfficial/Sports-Extension/README.md

 ---->

 # Sports Extension
-A Scratch Extension for getting anything sports related like the NFL!
+A Scratch Extension for getting anything sports-related like the NFL!
 Over the past weeks, I have been experimenting with Scratch Extensions and I thought it was cool to make my own.
-I've started by making YouTube Statistics however someone had done that.
+I started by making YouTube Statistics however someone had done that.
 This is when I started thinking about ideas and that's when we got a Sports Extension.

 # Documentation
 These are the basic usage of the Sports Extension.
-Anyone who reads this will get the basic understanding of how it works.<br>
+Anyone who reads this will get a basic understanding of how it works.<br>

 > [!note]
 > To use this, use the [TurboWarp URL](https://turbowarp.org/editor?extension=https://radicalofficial.github.io/sports.js)

 > [!important]
-> **In order to get an API Key, please sign up at [RapidAPI](https://rapidapi.com) or else the extension will not work!**
+> **In order to get an API Key, please sign up at [RapidAPI](https://rapidapi.com), or else the extension will not work!**

 <br><br>
 ## Getting Started